miking-lang/miking/README.md

   ]
 ```

-This map associates the `externalExp` external to a list of implementations,
+This map associates the `externalExp` external to a list of expressions in the
-which here only has one element, namely the function `Float.exp` from OCaml's
+target language, which here only has one element, namely the function
-standard library.
-The field `ty` encode the OCaml type of this value (see
+`Float.exp` from OCaml's standard library.
+The field `ty` encode the OCaml type
-[stdlib/ocaml/ast.mc](stdlib/ocaml/ast.mc)), which is needed to convert values
+of this value (see [stdlib/ocaml/ast.mc](stdlib/ocaml/ast.mc)), which is needed
-between miking and OCaml.
-In the case where you have multiple implementations,
+to convert values between miking and OCaml.
+In the case where you have multiple
-the compiler will try to pick the implementation which gives the least amount of
+implementations, the compiler will try to pick the implementation which gives
-overhead when converting to and from OCaml values.
-The `libraries` field list
+the least amount of overhead when converting to and from OCaml values.
+The
-OCaml libraries that are needed to call this function, and `cLibraries` lists c
+`libraries` field list OCaml libraries that are needed to call this function,
-libraries that are needed during linking.
-In this case none are needed since it
+and `cLibraries` lists c libraries that are needed during linking.
+In this case
-is part of the standard library.
-If let's say we wanted to use `Float.exp` from
+none are needed since it is part of the standard library.
+If let's say we wanted
-a library `foo`, then we should instead have the field `libraries =
+to use `Float.exp` from a library `foo`, then we should instead have the field
-["foo"]`.
-Finally, we need to add `mathExtMap` to `globalExternalImplsMap` in
+`libraries = ["foo"]`.
+Finally, we need to add `mathExtMap` to
+`globalExternalImplsMap` in
 [stdlib/ocaml/external-includes.mc](stdlib/ocaml/external-includes.mc).

 ### Conversion between values